Luos-io/Documentation/src/pages/high/ros.md

 ## Get started with Luos in ROS 2

-Plug in your Luos gate and other containers, such as Imu, Color or State, and run the broker.
+Plug in your Luos gate and other containers, such as IMU, Color or State, and run the broker.
 It will return the detected containers:
 ```bash
 ~$ ros2 launch luos_interface broker.launch.py
 [INFO] [luos_broker]: Connecting to /dev/ttyUSB0...